-Due to the success of last year's COVID-adaptation for the public hearing process, and universal support from our stakeholders, a similar adaptation was planned for this annual update as well.
+Due to the success of prior years' COVID-adaptation for the public hearing process, and universal support from our stakeholders, a similar adaptation was planned for this annual update as well.
 At this stage of the annual update planning, COVID gathering restrictions were still in place.